-Dear Greenville SC CrossFit and Martial Arts athletes, you need to read this!
-What I have noticed with CrossFit & martial arts athletes are that they are very strong pound-for-pound, but they do a poor job of being able to properly engage their core and gluteal muscles.
-Guess what, the stronger these muscles are, then the faster & better you will lift, kick, punch, takedown, sprawl, leg ride, arm bar, and pretty much everything else in these sports.
+Dear Greenville SC Lifting and Martial Arts athletes, you need to read this!
+What we have noticed with lifting & martial arts athletes are that they are very strong pound-for-pound, but they do a poor job of being able to properly engage their core and gluteal muscles.
+Guess what, the stronger these muscles are, then the faster & better you will lift, push, pull, kick, punch, takedown, sprawl, leg ride, arm bar, and pretty much everything else in these sports.
 But why are these muscles so hard to engage for these athletes?

 Without going all medical on you, it’s due to the hip flexor being overly contracted from constantly being in a squatted position without ever properly stretching.
 For Martial Arts, the constant squatted position from their fight stance and/or repetitive kicking.
 For CrossFitters, it's the constant focus on Olympic Lifts in every workout.

 When a muscle is constantly contracted, this results in that muscle becoming very tight, thus having less flexibility.
 Constantly contracting the same muscle can also result in tendonitis, but hip flexor tendonitis is a topic for another blog post.

 Less flexibility is BAD for CrossFit & martial arts athletes, especially at the hips!